 - Some people will feel safer being completely honest because there is complete confidentiality.

-- The analysis report alone, without follow up conversation, may be confusing or vague.
+- The analysis report alone, without follow up the conversation, may be confusing or vague.

 - Assessments can be very expensive* (most are $50-125 per team member).